 - Is the notification clickable?
 If so, what will open when you click it?

 - Verify that the user is landing on the valid page after clicking on a push notification.

-- If the user doesn’t click on a banner, the notification count should be updated on the icon of the application.
+- The notification count should be updated on the application’s icon if the user doesn’t click on a banner.

 In the foreground: When a notification comes in the foreground, then the notification will display directly on the app.

-In the background: check that When a notification comes & device is locked, if the user opens the device by sliding the notification then the application should get launched.
+In the background: check that When a notification comes & device is locked, the application should get launched if the user opens the device by sliding the notification.

-- Check When a notification comes & device is not locked, then the notification comes in the banner if the user clicks on the banner then the application launch and if a user is unable to click on the banner then the notification will be shown in the notification tray.
+- Check When a notification comes & device is not locked; then the notification comes in the banner.
+If the user clicks on the banner, the application launches, and the notification will be shown in the notification tray if a user cannot click on the banner.
 From the notification tray, the user can click on the notification & user can move to the application.

-We Guess after going through all the above test scenarios you will get an idea about the push notification.
-But still, if you find out any missing gaps which will help you to validate the push notification then you can inform us in the comment section.
+We Guess after going through all the above test cases for notifications, you will get an idea about the push notification.
+But still, if you find any missing gaps that will help you validate the push notification, then you can inform us in the comment section.